Fishing industry in China: Coastal fisheries

-There are ongoing disputes with several neighboring nations over the exact extent of the EEZ in the South China Sea.
+Disputes continue with several neighboring nations over the exact extent of China's EEZ in the South China Sea.

-The seas around China contain about 3,000 marine species, of which more than 150 species are fished commercially.
-Some major marine fishing species in recent times are hairtail, chub mackerel, black scraper, anchovy and some species of shrimps, crabs and smaller fishes.
+The seas around China host about 3,000 marine species, of which more than 150 are fished commercially.
+Major marine fish species include chub mackerel, black scraper, anchovy and shrimps, crabs and smaller fishes.

 Distant fisheries

 The world's EEZs are shown as a white extension of the land.
 International waters (high seas) are highlighted in blue.